Skip to content

 2-Node Active-Passive Standalone mode

 • High-availability: Manual.
-Whenever failover is performed, HyWorks Policy Management API fetches the latest policies from its database and publishes the data to Policy Data API.
+Whenever a failover is performed, HyWorks Policy Management API fetches the latest policies from its database and publishes the data to Policy Data API.

 Cluster Mode